Universality of the Blandford-Znajek emission in stationary and axisymmetric spacetimes: Introduction

 The great success of this model in explaining jet emission is related to the minimal set of conditions required for it to operate, that can be naturally achieved in a number of astrophysical scenarios.
 Indeed, the BZ mechanism can be active whenever a spinning BH is immersed in a strongly magnetised and plasma-rich environment.
 It is natural to expect these conditions to be met as a result of neutron stars binary mergers~\cite{Eichler89, Narayan92, Rezzolla:2011, Palenzuela2015, Ruiz2016, Ciolfi2020c, East2021, Hayashi2025}, whereas the Event Horizon Telescope (EHT) collaboration provided crucial evidences for their validity around accreting supermassive BHs~\cite{EventHorizonTelescope2021_L7, EventHorizonTelescope2021_L8, EventHorizonTelescope2024_L7, EventHorizonTelescope2024_L8}.
 When the BZ mechanism is active, part of the BH rotational energy is transferred to an ordered large-scale magnetosphere and it is efficiently converted into Poynting fluxes and strong poloidal currents that accelerate particles along the magnetic field lines at relativistic speeds.
-As a result, the measurement of the BZ luminosity constitutes an opportunity to obtain strong-gravity information about the environment in which relativistic jets originate.
+Although the theoretical predictions of the power of relativistic jets are affected by uncertainties related to plasma, kinetic and magnetohydrodynamical processes, as well as nonlinearities introduced by the environment, it is customary to regard the BZ power as a proxy for the jet luminosity.
+The two powers have been shown to be consistent not only for persistent jets in active galactic nuclei~\cite{Ghisellini2014}, but also for transient ballistic jets launched by X-rays binaries~\cite{Narayan2012b}.
+Hereafter, we will adopt this strict correlation between these two quantities, so that the measurement of the BZ luminosity constitutes an opportunity to obtain strong-gravity information about the environment in which relativistic jets originate.

 Astrophysical BHs in GR are described by the Kerr spacetime, a two-parameters family of solutions specified by the BH mass and angular momentum.
 In their work~\cite{Blandford1977}, BZ derived a characteristic quadratic scaling for the jet luminosity as a function of the angular velocity of a Kerr BH.
 More recently, both numerical~\cite{Tchekhovskoy2010, Meringolo2025a} and analytic~\cite{Tanabe2008, Camilloni2022} studies converged to more refined expressions for the BZ luminosity, in which the original quadratic scaling receives additional corrections that become relevant for Kerr BHs in the high-spin regime.
 On the other hand, a number of alternative theories and possible completions of GR have lead to an impressive number of new BH scenarios that deviate from the Kerr metric.
 A non-exhaustive list of examples range from BHs emerging in the low-energy limit of string-theory~\cite{Sen1992}, hairy BHs~\cite{Herdeiro2014}, regular BHs~\cite{Bardeen68, Hayward2005}, as well as BHs in modified gravity~\cite{Yunes2009, Alexander:2009tp}.